Buffalo Sunn

-Buffalo Sunn are a cosmic-rock band from Dublin, Ireland.
-Signed to Reekus Records, they released their debut album, 'By The Ocean By The Sea' on 10 October 2014, which has garnered critical praise from Irish media.
+Buffalo Sunn are a rock band from Dublin, Ireland.
+Signed to Reekus Records, they released their debut album, By The Ocean By The Sea, on 10 October 2014, which has garnered critical praise from Irish media.
 They are in production for their next album, due out in 2016.

 By The Ocean By The Sea

 Buffalo Sunn's first album, By The Ocean By The Sea, was released on 10 October 2014 on Reekus Records.
 The album was produced by Grammy winning producer Pat McCarthy.
 The album debuted on the Irish indie album charts at #2, and the overall album charts at #14.
 Both The Irish Times and The Irish Daily Star gave the album 4 out of 5 stars, with The Irish Times complimenting the band's "strong, intuitive sense of West Coast US music."

 The album was released in Germany, Austria and Switzerland on 30 January 2015 via Rough Trade Distribution/Brainstorm.
 The U.S. release of the album was on 15 June 2015, and it was released worldwide on 15 September 2015.